divergence-wiki/ntt/mac/royal-tsx-setup.md

 Install
 -------

-> Double-click the downloaded installation package (.dmg file).
+Double-click the downloaded installation package (.dmg file).
-> A new Finder window opens.
+A new Finder window opens.
-> Drag the "Royal TSX" item to the "Applications" folder.
+Drag the "Royal TSX" item to the "Applications" folder.

 Post-Install Configuration
 --------------------------

-You don't need to configure anything.
+No configuration needed.